juanfcreyes/ionic-components/README.md

 ### Prerequisites

-To execute the project on your machine yo need the following
+To execute the project on your machine you need the following

 ```
 * Nodejs v10.15.3 or higher